Cooperstown All Star Village: Tips for Parents

 - Our team hit quite a few out of the park home runs that got lost in the woods, so we ended up using some of the foul balls our younger kids retrieved to stand in for the ‘home run’ balls.
 Tip: If your son or daughter hits a home run ball and you want to get it engraved on site, it is $25 if All Star Village provides the ball, but only $15 if you provide the ball.

 - Be prepared for weather.
 We brought sweatshirts, sunglasses, sunscreen, and umbrellas, and we used everything.
 Sometimes we used everything during the same game.
-The weather changes quickly and go from comfortable to uncomfortable in a matter of minutes.
+The weather changes quickly and go from sunny and gorgeous to rainy, cold and uncomfortable in a matter of minutes.

-- If your team gets blessed enough to have a late game (11:30, 1 am, or later – always due to weather), don’t be upset and try to make it or at least watch it online.
-Our late-late game ended up being the best game of our team’s week at Cooperstown, and is something we’ll be talking about for years to come.
+- If your team gets blessed enough to have a late game (11:30, 1 am, or later – always due to weather), don’t be upset about it.
+Our late-late midnight game ended up being the best game of our team’s week at Cooperstown, and is something we’ll be talking about for years to come.
 There’s just something about everyone being deliriously tired that made the game extra fun.
-Our kids rallied and had an awesome game, and my son even made his first home run.
+Our kids rallied and had an awesome game, and my son even made his first Cooperstown home run in the early morning hours.

 Where to Eat – Oneonta and West Oneonta